xxRockOnxx/buckhill/README.md

 ## Running locally

+Copy `.env.example` to `.env`.

 The provided `Dockerfile` and `docker-compose.yml` should handle the installation of the required services and dependencies.

+For convenience, the public/private keys needed for JWT under `storage/app/jwt` is going to be included.

+You can replace them with your own by following the guide for generating JWT key pair below.

 ```bash
 docker compose up -d